-- determine and document whether the impermissible acquisition, access, use, or disclosure has a low probability of compromizing the PHI based on a risk assessment of at least the following factors:
+- Determine and document whether the impermissible acquisition, access, use, or disclosure has a low probability of compromising the PHI based on a risk assessment of at least the following factors:

 - the nature and extent of the PHI involved, including the types of identifiers and the likelihood of re-identification